Preparing Undergraduates for Graduate School since 1999

 presented “The Discussion around Alcohol and Cannabis Use Among first-generation Undergraduate Students in Living Situations;” Akira Park presented “Am I Qualified?: Studying the Inclusion of Asian-American Literature in English Classrooms;” and Katy Ayers presented “Mushroom Mechanics: An Analysis of Fungal Biomaterials for Wild Bee Conservation.”

-Akira Park and Katy Ayers received awards in the Research Proposal Category.
+Zakora Moore and Areli Orozco received awards in the Research Proposal Category.

 McNair Award Winners at the